kurohara/grunt-jade-mod/README.md

 This grunt task uses 'grunt-contrib-jade' from its inside, so the detailed functionalities are depend on 'grunt-contrib-jade'.

-The purpose of this task is to modify or to add some functionality to 'jade' language, by using some 'modifier' libraries.
+The purpose of this task is to modify or to add some functionality to the 'Jade template engine', by using some 'modifier' libraries.
-Currently, the only 'modifier' library usable with this task is 'jade-php'(not original version, sorry but use kurohara/jade-php instead).
+Currently, the only 'modifier' library usable with this task is ['jade4php'](https://github.com/kurohara/jade4php).

 ## Getting Started
 This plugin requires Grunt `~0.4.5`